 ARTICLE 20.
 SERVICES FOR AFFILIATES

 The Services to be performed by Hanover under this Agreement may be performed, in certain cases, for one or more of Enron's Affiliates.
 In the event an Affiliate requires Hanover's Services hereunder, a System Schedule for such Service shall be issued in the Affiliate's name and executed by Affiliate and Hanover (the "Affiliate Schedule").
-The Affiliate Schedule shall be substantially in the form shown in Exhibit "A" hereto attached, and made a part hereof for all purposes.
+The Affiliate Schedule shall be substantially in the form shown in Exhibits "A-1" and "A-6" hereto attached, and made a part hereof for all purposes.
 Upon execution of the Affiliate Schedule, Hanover shall perform such Services for Affiliate in accordance with the Affiliate Schedule and the terms and conditions of this Agreement.
 By execution of the Affiliate Schedule, the Affiliate shall be entitled to all rights and privileges, and liable for all obligations held by Enron under this Agreement, as same applies to the Affiliate Schedule.
 Upon execution of the Affiliate Schedule, Hanover's agreement to indemnify Enron pursuant to this Agreement, shall extend to both Enron and Affiliate for the purposes of such Affiliate Schedule.
 Hanover shall separately invoice the Affiliate at the address set forth in the applicable Affiliate Schedule, but otherwise in accordance with Section 5 and 32.2 of this Agreement as to the Services provided pursuant to the Affiliate Schedule.

 ARTICLE 21.
 FORCE MAJEURE